-Growing petunias can offer long term color in the summer landscape and brighten dreary borders with lovely pastel colors.
+Growing petunias can offer long-term color in the summer landscape and brighten dreary borders with lovely pastel colors.
 Proper petunia care is simple and easy.
 After learning how to plant petunias you can include them in your flower bed and container garden.
 Four species of petunias include hundreds of cultivars and offer a perfect addition to the home landscape:

 - Multiflora petunias have smaller flowers and a more abundant bloom.